pincoin/fastapi-from-dj/README.md

 All `*.env` files are hidden for security by `.gitignore`.

 You can substitute `authentication_backend` and `password_hasher` with your own algorithms.
-Please, make sure what methods has t be implemented.
+Please, make sure what methods have to be implemented.

-Please don't forget to add `get_superuser` method into an `authentication` instance dynamically.
+Please don't forget to add `get_superuser` method dynamically into an `authentication` instance of your backend class.
 Python does not allow `self` parameter is accessed in the parameter list of a method during method declarations.
+It is not always a good idea to add a method into an instance dynamically, but we have no choice if we want to make authentication dependencies and methods live together.

 ## Alembic migrations
 `psycopg2-binary` is required because Alembic works synchronously.